ovh/docs/pages/platform/public-cloud/how_to_create_an_ssh_key/guide.en-ca.md

 ---
-title: 'Create SSH keys'
+title: 'Creating SSH keys'
 slug: create-ssh-keys
-excerpt: 'This guide will show you how to create an SSH key, so that you can log into your instance.'
+excerpt: 'Find out how to create an SSH key and add it in your Public Cloud Control Panel'
-section: Security
+section: Getting started
+order: 2
 ---

-**Last updated 2018/10/17**
+**Last updated 24th November 2020**

 ## Objective

-When you create a [Public Cloud Instance]({ovh_www}/public-cloud/instances/){.external}, you won't receive an email with login credentials, because authentication is based on secure SSH keys instead of usernames and passwords.
+Authentication for a Public Cloud instance is based on secure SSH keys instead of usernames and passwords.
+Unlike a VPS service, you will not receive an email containing login credentials.

-**This guide will show you how to create an SSH key, so that you can log into your instance.**
+**This guide will explain how to create an SSH key in order to log in to your instance.**

 > [!primary]
 >